Jon Spencer Blues Explosion: Damage (2004–2006)

-Of Crunchy NME said it was "packing the kind of irresistible groove that would shoot straight to the number one for 14 years in any right-thinking world."
+Of "Crunchy", NME said it was "packing the kind of irresistible groove that would shoot straight to the number one for 14 years in any right-thinking world."

-A mock-up newspaper (front page only) titled "The Daily Explosion" and DVD featuring the music videos for "Burn It Off" and "Hot Gossip" was available at US gigs in November 2004.
+A mock-up newspaper (front page only) titled The Daily Explosion and DVD featuring the music videos for "Burn It Off" and "Hot Gossip" was available at US gigs in November 2004.

-In 2005 an EP titled Snack Cracker was released in Japan.
+In 2005 an EP Snack Cracker was released in Japan.
 This compiled many of the UK single B-sides album with "Hot Gossip" and "Burn It Off" videos, a Jay Braun remix of "Hot Gossip" and a live recording of "Rattling" featuring Steve Jones of the Sex Pistols.

 The Blues Explosion recorded the theme tune for Anthony Bourdain series No Reservations broadcast on The Travel Channel in 2005.
-The track lasts approximately 60 seconds and around 20 seconds of this is used during the programmes intro sequence and the menu screen on the subsequent DVD release.
+The track lasts approximately 60 seconds; about 20 seconds of this is used during the programmes intro sequence and the menu screen on the subsequent DVD release.

-On September 21, 2005 The Jon Spencer Blues Explosion appeared at Ko Ko, London performing as part of the "Don't Look Back" shows organised by ATP where artists played albums in their entirety.
+On September 21, 2005, The Jon Spencer Blues Explosion appeared at Ko Ko, London performing as part of the "Don't Look Back" shows organised by ATP where artists played albums in their entirety.
 The band played Orange followed by a set of non-Orange songs.

-During this time there was a message sent out to the Blues Explosion mailing list outlining a number of future projects and releases including news of a Live Recordings album recorded during the Damage tour (possibly just the Japanese shows) which has, to date, never been released.
+During this time, there was a message sent out to the Blues Explosion mailing list outlining a number of future projects and releases including news of a Live Recordings album recorded during the Damage tour (possibly just the Japanese shows) which has, to date, never been released.

-Towards the end of 2005 the band went on hiatus and the members worked on numerous different projects with different artists.
+Towards the end of 2005, the band went on hiatus.
+The members worked on numerous different projects with different artists.